tinkledoomhammer/some-notes/stackedit/Code/godot/_basic.md

 * Named classes are available globally without `load()` or `preload()`

 * Non-static variables are initizlized every time an instance is created, including arrays and dictionaries
-* The editor will hade custom classes that begin with the prefix "Editor" in the "Create new Node" and "Create new scene" dialog windows
+* The editor will have custom classes that begin with the prefix "Editor" in the "Create new Node" and "Create new scene" dialog windows

-A class that is stored as a file can inherit fro
+A class that is stored as a file can inherit from
 * a global calss
 * another class file
 * an inner class inside another file